 Sworders are delighted to present the David Rapley Collection – a lifelong assemblage of fine silver, gold, and decorative arts.
-To be offered across a series of forthcoming auctions, the collection reflects decades of passion, expertise, and connoisseurship.
-The first instalment, which features in the October Design auction, was marked with a special exhibition held in partnership with the London Design Festival.
+Offered across a series of auctions, the collection reflects decades of passion, expertise, and connoisseurship.

 David Rapley’s discerning eye for quality and originality has shaped an exceptional collection featuring works by leading 20th-century silversmiths and designers, alongside significant pieces by Scandinavian and other European makers.
 Among its many highlights are creations by master craftsman Stuart Devlin, whose innovative designs have long been central to David’s collecting journey.